 cnr Eje Central Lázaro Cárdenas & República de Honduras · interesting places nearby

-Every night the city’s mariachi bands gather to belt out heartfelt ballads in this festive square.
-Wearing silver-studded outfits, they toot their trumpets and tune their guitars until approached by someone who’ll pay for a song (about M$100).
+Every night the city’s mariachi bands belt out heartfelt ballads in this festive square.
+Wearing silver-studded outfits, they toot their trumpets and tune their guitars until approached by someone who’ll pay for a song.
 Also roaming Garibaldi are white-clad son jarocho groups, hailing from Veracruz, and norteño combos, who bang out northern-style folk tunes.

-The notoriously seedy Garibaldi recently underwent a makeover that included heightened security, but it’s still rough around the edges.
-The latest addition to the plaza is the Museo del Tequila y el Mezcal , with exhibits explaining the origins and production process of Mexico’s two most popular distilled agave drinks.
-The tour ends with a tasting on a stylish terrace bar overlooking the plaza.
-An onsite store sells some decent, albeit overpriced, tequilas and mezcals.
+The notoriously seedy Garibaldi has had a makeover that includes heightened security, but it’s still rough around the edges.
+The latest addition to the plaza is the Museo del Tequila y el Mezcal , which has exhibits explaining the origins and production processes of Mexico’s two most popular distilled agave drinks.
+The tour ends with a tasting on a rooftop bar overlooking the plaza.
+An on-site store sells some decent, albeit overpriced, tequilas and mezcals.